Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-This imbalance frequently leads to a high number of false negatives \cite{he2009learning}, where the model fails to detect SATD instances, undermining its effectiveness.
-Since machine learning models generally find it difficult to learn patterns from underrepresented classes \cite{krawczyk2016learning}, the scarcity of SATD examples makes it challenging for these models to develop a robust understanding of SATD characteristics.
-Consequently, the model’s ability to identify and classify SATD instances diminishes, particularly when faced with a large volume of non-SATD items.
-Addressing this imbalance is critical to improving the precision and reliability of SATD identification models, as it ensures that the models are not biased toward detecting the majority class while neglecting the crucial SATD instances.
+This imbalance frequently leads to a high number of false negatives \citep{he2009learning}, in which the model fails to detect SATD instances, thereby undermining its effectiveness.
+Since ML models generally find it difficult to learn patterns from underrepresented classes \citep{krawczyk2016learning}, the scarcity of SATD examples makes it challenging for these models to develop a robust understanding of SATD characteristics.
+Consequently, the model's ability to identify and classify SATD instances diminishes, particularly when faced with a large volume of non-SATD items.
+Addressing this imbalance is critical to improving the precision and reliability of SATD identification models, as it ensures that models are not biased toward detecting the majority class while neglecting crucial SATD instances.

-\item[Generalizability] One of the primary challenges associated with the identification of SATD is the issue of generalizability.
-Generalizability refers to the ability of SATD identification models to maintain their accuracy and effectiveness when applied across different software projects and domains.
-This challenge arises due to the diverse nature of software projects, which often exhibit significant variations in coding practices, domain-specific terminologies, and architectural designs \cite{Guo2021HowStudy}.
+\item[Generalizability] One of the primary challenges in identifying SATD is its generalizability.
+Generalizability refers to the extent to which SATD identification models maintain their accuracy and effectiveness when applied across different software projects and domains.
+This challenge arises from the diverse nature of software projects, which often exhibit significant variation in coding practices, domain-specific terminology, and architectural designs \citep{Guo2021HowStudy}.

 Models trained on data from one specific project tend to be tailored to the characteristics of that project, limiting their performance when applied to other projects with different practices.
-For example, the way SATD is expressed in comments may differ across projects due to differences in the development team’s language, domain jargon, or code style conventions \cite{Maipradit2020AutomatedDebt, Li2020IdentificationTrackers}.
-These project-specific factors can result in models that are highly effective within their training environment but struggle to generalize to other contexts, especially when faced with unfamiliar coding practices or new domains.
+For example, the way SATD is expressed in comments may vary across projects due to differences in the development team's language, domain-specific jargon, or coding style conventions \citep{Maipradit2020AutomatedDebt, Li2020IdentificationTrackers}.
+These project-specific factors can result in models that are highly effective within their training environment but struggle to generalize to other contexts, especially when encountering unfamiliar coding practices or new domains.